Medical Information

 • Hypothyroidism: Undiagnosed/untreated hypothyroidism may prevent an optimal response to Sogroya®.
 Monitor thyroid function periodically as hypothyroidism may occur or worsen after initiation of Sogroya®

 • Slipped Capital Femoral Epiphysis in Pediatric Patients: Slipped capital femoral epiphysis may occur more frequently in patients undergoing rapid growth.
-Evaluate pediatric patients with the onset of a limp or complaints of persistent hip or knee pain
+Slipped capital femoral epiphysis may lead to osteonecrosis.
+Cases of slipped capital femoral epiphysis with or without osteonecrosis have been reported in pediatric patients with short stature receiving somatropin.
+Evaluate pediatric patients receiving Sogroya® with the onset of a limp or complaints of persistent hip or knee pain for slipped capital femoral epiphysis and osteonecrosis and manage accordingly

 • Progression of Preexisting Scoliosis in Pediatric Patients: Monitor patients with a history of scoliosis for disease progression